zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 Cookies are more diffcult to support in non-web applications.
 Headers, such as `Authorization: Bearer`, can be used in non-web applications.
 Such headers, however, are difficult to use and secure in a web browser.
 The web application needs to store these headers and attach these headers to all requests where headers are required.

-Note that the API service needs to support both of them <!-- What is "both of them" --> so the API clients can use what makes more sense for them.
 :::

 #### Allow the API client to pass the JWT token as a cookie header